learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ## Running Bash Commands

-We can also run bash commands just as we did before from the terminal directly within iPython notebooks!
+We can also run bash commands just as we did before from the terminal directly within Jupyter Notebooks!
  (Note: bash commands cannot be mixed with python and must be in their own cell block.)

 Try it out!